mHealthSecurity-at-CHASE/mHealthSecurity-at-CHASE.github.io/README.md

 ## Workshop Overview

-Mobile health (mHealth) technologies—smartphone apps, wearables, implantables, home monitoring devices, and connected clinical systems—are transforming how healthcare is delivered, monitored, and managed.
+Mobile health (mHealth) technologies-smartphone apps, wearables, implantables, home monitoring devices, and connected clinical systems-are transforming how healthcare is delivered, monitored, and managed.
 Yet, these same technologies introduce critical attack surfaces and privacy risks across the data lifecycle, from on-device sensing and communication to cloud analytics and electronic health record (EHR) integration.
 Securing mHealth systems is therefore essential to maintaining patient trust, safety, and regulatory compliance while enabling innovation in connected health.

 The mHealth Security Workshop at IEEE/ACM CHASE 2026 provides a focused forum for researchers, practitioners, clinicians, and policymakers to discuss emerging threats, novel defenses, real-world deployments, and open challenges in securing mobile and connected health ecosystems.
 The workshop seeks contributions that span theory, system design, implementation, user studies, and policy, with an emphasis on deployable solutions and interdisciplinary collaboration.